Dates & Prices

 Day 11

-SevilleTravel by bus and train this morning to the vibrant city of Seville.
+SevilleTravel by bus this morning to the vibrant city of Seville.
 If the legends are to be believed, Seville was founded by Hercules and its origins are linked with the Tartessian civilisation.
 After the Christian reconquest, it became thought of as the portal to the 'New World', and is today the capital of Andalucia and the largest city in southern Spain.
 Known for its important monuments and fascinating history, Seville is universally famous for being a joyous town.
 Sevillians are well known for their wit and sparkle, and the city itself is striking for its vitality and flamboyance – the city of Carmen, Don Juan and Figaro.
 Seville is also famous for its oranges, tapas and flamenco, all three of which are ingrained in the fabric of the city and its proud people.
 As the rest of the day is free for you to explore, why not go and experience it all in person.
 Barrio Santa Cruz, with its multicultural history, is a great place to start.
 This shaded warren was designed in medieval times to provide refuge from the great Andalusian heat.
 Or maybe spend your evening San Jacinto, the bustling main street of the Triana quarter, and discover the interesting and adventurous food on offer.

 Meals: Breakfast -